magfurulabeer/the_odin_project/5. HTML5 and CSS3/mint.com-form/README.md

 # Mint.com Forms
-A static clone of the a YouTube video page I made for The Odin Project.
+A static clone of the Mint.com sign up page I made for The Odin Project.
-This project has no functionality except for the embedded video.
-Everything else is a cosmetic copy.
+This project has no functionality.
+It is only a cosmetic copy.

 ## Project: HTML Forms (with Mint)
 * Go to Mint.com's signup page and have a look around.
 The form isn't exceptionally complicated.